 After half an hour of waiting, we decide it is time to get back on the road.
 The last section of the Annapurna Circuit today is a very steep climb.
 It is essentially a straight-up from Danaqyu to Timang and at my pace, it is not going to be a quick one.

 Luckily, for an extra energy boost, we come across the most adorable fluffy puppy while heading towards the last few houses of Danaqyu.
 The puppy happily jumps up for a cuddle before its smiling owner comes out and pops the dog backside their house.

 Danaqyu to Timang

-Heading out of Danaqyu we follow the road in and out of little short cut trails.
+Heading out of Danaqyu we follow the road in and out of little shortcut trails.
 This area of the circuit is extremely wet even though it has not rained all day.
-My guess is that the overhead leaf cover mixed with the nearby rivers and waterfalls results in a constantly moist ground.
+My guess is that the overhead leaf cover mixed with the nearby rivers and waterfalls results in constantly moist ground.

 This means for us that we need to jump over the occasional mud puddle.
 Though, it is quite interesting to watch the jeep navigate this portion of the road without getting stuck.

-This walk is strenuous and seems never ending.
+This walk is strenuous and seems never-ending.
 Constantly going on and off the main road as we make our way up the zigzag.
 Lucky for us, after a few rest breaks the trail seems to stop and we are back to following a less steep road.
-A few horses hide is the nearby bushes, indicating we cannot be too far from the next village, Timang.
+A few horses hide in the nearby bushes, indicating we cannot be too far from the next village, Timang.

 Houses on the roadside peak my excitement, thinking we must have finally made it.
 Though, they quickly prove false hope as there is nothing more ahead than forest.
 About 20 minutes later we notice the Scottish gentleman from the tea house in Danaqyu standing on a rooftop in the distance.